View Source AWS.VPCLattice (aws-elixir v1.0.4)

 Enables access logs to be sent to Amazon CloudWatch, Amazon S3, and Amazon Kinesis Data Firehose.

-Deletes the association between a specified service and the specific service network.
+Deletes the association between a service network and a resource configuration.

 Deregisters the specified targets from the specified target group.